gheenie/py-bike-shop/readme.md

 Now we have a `Component` class we can think about what components there might be.

-Your task is to create Classes for at least the following components:
+Your task is to create `child` classes for at least the following components:

 -   `Bell`
 -   `Brakes`